 What Additional Expenses Can You Expect When Renting with Pets?

-Many apartment complexes will allow you to keep a small, relatively quiet pet with an additional charge.
+Many apartment complexes will allow you to keep a small, relatively quiet pet with an additional charge except you run in to a bad landlord.
 Here are some of the right questions to ask the rental property representative:

 - Are there any additional monthly fees or a deposit for renting with a pet?
 What animals will incur an additional charge?
 Are caged animals or those in fish tanks excluded from additional charges?
 What about companion or service animals?